joshualeeee/MovieRatingAnalysis/cleaning-exploration/explorationAndCleaning.md

 ### ('Graphic violence and brutal revenge',)

 From then I looked at the genres and themes provided in the datasets.
-Upon comparison, I found that themes were much more specific, while genres provided broader categorizations.
-Given this, I decided to use genres as my primary method for grouping movies by type.
+Upon comparison, I found that themes were much more specific, while genres offered broader categorizations that aligned better with my hypothesis.

 ## ** Date Missing From 0.00% of Entries **